DieInCalamity/physics-sandbox/README.md

 ## How to Run

 Open `index.html` in any modern web browser (Chrome, Firefox, Edge).
+Or go to https://dieincalamity.github.io/physics-sandbox/

 ## License